wxcctechsummit/holcct2107/labslive/lab2.md

 ### Lab Objective

-- This lab is designed to help you to be familiar with the control hub and admin portal UI.
+- This lab is designed to help you configure a Menu step in the call flow along with Queue Treatment.
+We will also configure counters and Opt-outs within the queue, along with Callbacks.
-- The lab contains multiple exercises on Control Hub and Admin Portal to make you comfortable with the Webex Contact Center application.
+- At the end of this lab, you should be able to hear the Menu prompt, and Opt-out of queue settings in the flow, and send a courtesy callback call to the customer by picking a ready agent.

 ### Pre-requisites

-- You have an assigned POD and attendee ID.
+- You have an assigned POD and Attendee ID (Refer to your Lab Details).
 - You have the customer admin login credentials.
 - You have the calling DNIS.
 - You have the agent’s extension number.